 Light & Fluffy Sourdough Starter Waffles

-Prep Time: 10 Minutes + 8 Hours Resting | Cook Time: 5 Minutes Per Waffle | Total Time: 13 Hours | Makes: 5-7 Waffles
+Prep Time: 10 Minutes + 12 Hours Resting | Cook Time: 5 Minutes Per Pancake | Total Time: 13 Hours

 Ingredients

-• 240g Active Sourdough Starter (you should really use a kitchen scale for this, but it's somewhere around 1 cup)
+• 240g Active Sourdough Starter (You really should use a kitchen scale for this, but it's somewhere around 1 cup)

-• 1 Cup Buttermilk or Light Buttermilk
+• 1 Cup Buttermilk (light buttermilk works too)

-• 120g All Purpose Flour (about 1 cup)
+• 120g All Purpose Flour (about 1 cup, but again, use a scale!)

 • 1 Room Temperature Egg